SocialGouv/kontinuous/README.md

 Same as other components, you can define multiple instance of jobs, for example, if you want to use one pipeline from a manual triggered action.

-## Merge commons manifests as helm templates
+## Merge common manifests as helm templates

-Every yaml file in `.kube-workflow/common/templates` will be merged with the helm Chart `templates` folder before the build.
+Every yaml file in `.kube-workflow/templates` will be merged with the helm Chart `templates` folder before the build.

 All theses files can use the Helm templating syntax (or not if you don't need it, helm template is a superset of yaml).